oracle/terraform-provider-oci/website/docs/d/database_autonomous_database.html.markdown

 * `is_preview` - Indicates if the Autonomous Database version is a preview version.
 * `license_model` - The Oracle license model that applies to the Oracle Autonomous Database.
 Note that when provisioning an Autonomous Database on [dedicated Exadata infrastructure](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adbddoverview.htm), this attribute must be null because the attribute is already set at the  Autonomous Exadata Infrastructure level.
 When using [shared Exadata infrastructure](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adboverview.htm#AEI), if a value is not specified, the system will supply the value of `BRING_YOUR_OWN_LICENSE`.
 * `lifecycle_details` - Information about the current lifecycle state.
+* `nsg_ids` - A list of the [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the network security groups (NSGs) that this DB system belongs to.
+Setting this to an empty array after the list is created removes the resource from all NSGs.
+For more information about NSGs, see [Security Rules](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/securityrules.htm).
+* `private_endpoint` - The private endpoint for the resource.
+* `private_endpoint_label` - The private endpoint label for the resource.
 * `service_console_url` - The URL of the Service Console for the Autonomous Database.
 * `state` - The current state of the Autonomous Database.
+* `subnet_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the subnet the resource is associated with.

+	**Subnet Restrictions:**
+	* For bare metal DB systems and for single node virtual machine DB systems, do not use a subnet that overlaps with 192.168.16.16/28.
+	* For Exadata and virtual machine 2-node RAC DB systems, do not use a subnet that overlaps with 192.168.128.0/20.
+	* For Autonomous Database, setting this will disable public secure access to the database.

+	These subnets are used by the Oracle Clusterware private interconnect on the database instance.
+Specifying an overlapping subnet will cause the private interconnect to malfunction.
+This restriction applies to both the client subnet and the backup subnet.
 * `system_tags` - System tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 * `time_created` - The date and time the Autonomous Database was created.
 * `time_deletion_of_free_autonomous_database` - The date and time the Always Free database will be automatically deleted because of inactivity.
 If the database is in the STOPPED state and without activity until this time, it will be deleted.